mrparkers/terraform-provider-keycloak/docs/resources/required_action.md

 - `enabled` - (Optional) When `false`, the required action is not enabled for new users.
 Defaults to `false`.
 - `default_action` - (Optional) When `true`, the required action is set as the default action for new users.
 Defaults to `false`.
 - `priority`- (Optional) The priority of the required action.
+- `config`- (Optional) The configuration.
+Keys are specific to each configurable required action and not checked when applying.

 ## Import